jrandle244/clone-cad/README.md

 ```
 Change the IP to the host's IP, and if he has the port changed change it as well.
 ##### Server
-Make sure you have Visual Studio 2017 first.

 Like before, go to the [releases](https://github.com/Clone-Commando/bcrp-db/releases) and download the latest server release or build it yourself.
 Put this in a folder that you know you wont accidentally delete.

 Open or create a config file (name and extension dont matter) and make sure it has this in it: